PokeAPI/pokedex-promise-v2/README.md

 ## Configuration

 Pass an Object to Pokedex in order to configure it.
 Available options: `protocol`, `hostName`, `versionPath`, `cacheLimit` in ms, `timeout` in ms.
 Any option is optional :smile:.
 If no Object is passed, the Pokedex will be initialized to grab data from pokeapi.co using http with 20 seconds timeout and caching resources for 11 days.
+HTTPS is the default protocol.

 ```js
 var Pokedex = require('pokedex-promise-v2');